 Should we use the single rider line? – In most instances, this is not a good choice.
 Splash Mountain is a slow well-themed boat ride for most of the ride.
-It is great to enjoy together.
-However, It splits opinion and some people just don’t want to get wet.
+It is great to enjoy ourselves together.
+However, It splits opinions and some people just don’t want to get wet.
 So if your party is splitting up anyway, it makes perfect sense.

 The Ride Vehicle is a six-person “log” with individual seats.
 Odd number groups trigger a single rider.
-However, you are often placed upfront for the best view, best ride experience, but most drenched!
+However, you are often placed up front for the best view, best ride experience, but most drenched!

-Should we use the single rider line? – We are not the biggest fans of the Bobsled, and as such quite happy to not queue for the ride at all so single rider is a great way to skip the queue and not waste a precious FastPass/MaxPass slot.
+Should we use the single rider line? – We are not the biggest fans of the Bobsled, and as such quite happy to not queue for the ride at all so a single rider is a great way to skip the queue and not waste a precious FastPass/MaxPass slot.
 As the ride is so violent anyone with back pain or susceptibility to harsh jerky rides can sit it out and their companion jump on still with the single rider.

 The 3×3 ride vehicles mean the single rider line moves FAST!

-The 6 berth cockpits mean single riders are regularly called but there will be no choice on position meaning you will probably be “engineer” and no one wants to be an engineer.
+The 6-berth cockpits mean single riders are regularly called but there will be no choice on position meaning you will probably be “engineer” and no one wants to be an engineer.

 Disney California Adventure Single Rider Lines